 Prayers for God's people can be found throughout the Bible.
-We have selected a few as examples to use in your letters or in response to your students' prayer requests, which you can find on page 62.
+We have selected a few as examples to use in your letters or in response to your students' prayer requests, which you can find on page 36.
 It is a short list-there are many more!

-If a student is struggling with a spiritual or personal issue, see page 64 for a list of resources you can request to have sent to the student.
+If a student is struggling with a spiritual or personal issue, see page 38 for a list of resources you can request to have sent to the student.

 Students will often ask for help with a range of issues and concerns.
 We attempt to address these questions before sending a lesson to a mentor.
-When you see "Thanks, Crossroads" stamped next to a student's question in a lesson or Roadmap, or a "Dear Student" note included in the packet, this means that we have addressed it through the main office.
+When you see "Thanks, Crossroads" stamped next to a student's question in a lesson, or a "Dear Student" note included in the packet, this means that we have addressed it through the main office.
 If it does not appear that the office caught or addressed the issue, please let us know.
 Feel free to call or email us if you have a question about a student's request or if you are not sure how to respond.

-Read Psalm 139.
-The book of Psalms is found near the middle of 2 REQUESTS FOR most Bibles (check your Bible's index for the exact page number).
-When you are done reading the chapter, use the space below to write some of the things that God knows about us, according to RESOURCES CROSSROADS Dear Student the author.
-What do you find the most surprising or interesting? you know what I I'm going to Say before We received your request for an item we are currently unable to provide (envelopes, study Bibles, concordances, money, calendars, additional books, etc.).
+Read Psale 139.
+The book of Psalms is found near the middle of 2 REQUESTS FOR most tables (check your Bible's index for the exact page number) RESOURCES CROSSROADS when you are done reading the chapter, use the space below to wite some of the things that God knows about us, according to Dear Student the author.
+What do you find the most surprising or interest-We received your request for an item we are currently unable to provide (envelopes, study Bibles, concordances, money, calendars, you know what I'm going to say before additional books, etc.).
 I say it We wish we were able to help each student with all of his/her needs.
 We are looking for ways to better care for and equip our students, but it may be some time before we can provide the item you requested for every student.
 In some instances, it may not be possible.
-Do you need a Bible?
-Crossrcads provides free NIV Bibles to students who need them (if allowed by their facility).
-Mark this box if you would like us to send you one.
-Thanks We recommend that you ask your chaplain for help if you are looking for a study Bible or Thanks, Crossroads Thank you for your patience and understanding.
+Do you need a bible?
+Crossroads provides her NV Bibles to students who need them (if allowed by their facility).
+Mark this box if you would who need them (if allowe like us to send you one.
+We recommend that you ask your chaplain for help if you are looking for a study Bible or Thanks, Crossroads Thank you for your patience and understanding.
 Please pray with us as we seek ways to expand STAMP STUDENT NOTE - Crossroads Staff 948809